Solway Aviation Museum

 Solway Museum English Electric Lightning

-The image below is of a US built Phantom FGR2 that began entering service in 1960, with a speed of over Mach 2.2, and could fly up to 98.000 ft.
+The image below is of a US built Phantom FGR2 that began entering service in 1960, with a speed of over Mach 2.2, could fly up to 98.000 ft.

 Phantom aircraft were operated by the British Airforce and on British Navy Carriers from 1969.
 The last Phantom aircraft were taken out of UK service in 1992.
 These are multi role aircraft, fighters, and high or low level bombers.